 Chances are that your Ubuntu desktop will run so smooth.
 You will wonder why you did not switch from those other slow loading desktop operating systems (looking at you Windows).
-Ubuntu runs smoothly on most modern machines and older machines using variants such as Lubuntu, Xubuntu and Ubuntu MATE are going to be impressive as well.
+Ubuntu runs smoothly on most modern machines and older machines using variants such as Lubuntu, Xubuntu and Ubuntu MATE are going to be very impressive.
 Very few times, your experience can get poorer on your Ubuntu desktop.
-On the off chance that your Ubuntu PC is not running as smoothly as you would like, there are a few things you could do to improve your system performance and response.
+So there are a few tips to speed up Ubuntu.

 But why is my computer running slow in the first place?
 Let me enumerate a few